 - Book reviews

 - Poetry and art (photographs, drawings, paintings, etc.) related to language and/or literacy

-Submit all book reviews to email@example.com.
+Submit all book reviews, questions, and inquiries to email@example.com.

-Submit all poetry and art to firstname.lastname@example.org
+Submit all poetry and art, questions, and inquiries to firstname.lastname@example.org

 Manuscript Submission Preparation Checklist